musacivak/react-todo-list/README.md

 # How does it work?

 >npm install // or what are you using.
->npm run dev.
+>npm run dev

 # What will i learn from this example?

->React Router.
+>React Router
->State Management.
+>State Management
->Components & pages.
+>Components & pages
->Components props.
+>Components props
->If else condition in className.
+>If else condition in className
->Array map.
+>Array map
->Tailwind.
+>Tailwind
->Tailwind Plugins.
+>Tailwind Plugins